 There are few purchases in life that carry the financial and psychological weight of buying a home.
-Whether you are buying your first home, moving up to your dream home, or downsizing your home and your life after the kids have gone, it is important to understand the ground rules for success in the world of buying a home.
+Are you buying your first home, moving up to your dream home, or downsizing your home and your life after the kids have gone?
+It is important to understand the ground rules for success in the world of buying a home.

-Making the wrong decision in buying a home can have devastating and long lasting effects, while making a wise decision in home buying can greatly enhance the overall value of the investment.
+Making the wrong decision in buying a home can have devastating and long lasting effects.
+Making a wise decision in home buying can greatly enhance the overall value of the investment.
 It is necessary to learn all you can about the world of home buying and mortgages before setting out to purchase the home of your dreams.

-While there are plenty of web sites designed to help first time homeowners learn all they can, most financial experts say that there is no substitute for the good old one-on-one learning.
+There are plenty of web sites designed to help first time homeowners learn all they can.
+Most financial experts say that there is no substitute for the good old one-on-one learning.
 Fortunately, most mortgage lenders, home inspectors and real estate agents will be able to provide this kind of one-on-one learning.

-When buying a home it is often best to use a systematic approach as this is often the best way to be sure that all decisions are based on information and reason, not on impulse or emotion.
-Buying a home can be an emotional process, nevertheless it is imperative to keep your emotions under control and not let them cloud your judgment.
+When buying a home it is often best to use a systematic approach.
+This is often the best way to be sure that all decisions are based on information and reason, not on impulse or emotion.
+Buying a home can be an emotional process.
+Nevertheless it is imperative to keep your emotions under control and not let them cloud your judgment.